andrlikjirka/4it573-dreamify-crowdfunding/README.md

-# Dreamify - crowdfunding app
+# Dreamify

+> Seminar work for the 4IT573 course

 ## Project description

-...
+- Dreamify is a web crowdfunding platform designed for funding to make people's dreams come true.

 ## How to run the project